nodejs/node-core-utils/CONTRIBUTING.md

 $ npm install
 # To run the unit tests
 $ npm test
-# To run all the tests
-$ npm run test-all
 ```

 Make sure the linter is happy and that all tests pass before submitting a